What Happens when Rehab ends?

 Consider Attending Secondary Care Addiction Services

 Returning home following addiction treatment can be daunting.
-If you’re feeling overwhelmed at the prospect, attending a Secondary Care Addiction Service may be a good option for you.
-Our secondary care service, The Elphis, supports your reintegration back into normal life.
+If you’re feeling overwhelmed at the prospect, attending a secondary care addiction service may be a good option for you.
 You’ll be able to sustain the progress you’ve already made with ongoing therapy, 24/7 support, relapse prevention techniques and life skills, to help you every step of the way towards a positive future.

 What is Secondary Care?